johnnysong-cc/COMP309Proj2/README.md

 - [ ] Use Flask to create an API.
 - [ ] Serialize and deserialize the model using the pickle module.
 - [ ] Build a client to test the model API service.
+Postman is the mimimum.

 ### Prepare a report